Universities in Germany that Teach in English

 More German Public Universities Teaching in English

-Here is list of universities in Germany that teach in English.
-Many times students going to Germany not strong in German language, so they apply to schools where classes in English language.
-That why we give you big list of universities in Germany that teach in English.
+Here is a list of universities in Germany that teach in English.
+Many times, students going to Germany not strong in the German language, so they apply to schools where classes in the English language.
+That's why we give you a big list of universities in Germany that teach in English.

-Note: not every course in these universities is in English, some programs only, and rest still in German.
+Note: not every course in these universities is in English; some programs are only in English, and the rest are still in German.

 - University of Bremen